 About

 I've been working in industry since I was 18, during my undergrad I worked at a few startups including Blerp and Solo.
 I also did Software Engineering internships at Goldman Sachs in their SPARC Automation team and at Amazon on the AWS EC2 Security Trust Infrastructure team.
+After graduation I joined Palantir on their Network Infrastructure team, working on distributed network infrastructure.
 Most of my work in industry has focused on building infrastructure and scalable systems.
-Currently, I'm working on distributed network infrastructure at Palantir Technologies.
+Currently, I'm building Command & Control Systems at Anduril Industries.

 Blogs